MalaneThou/python-practice/README.md

 **Program:** Udacity - Full Stack Web Developer Nanodegree

 # Python Installation
-To run this program Python 2.7 or later must be installed.
+To run this program, Python 2.7 or later must be installed.

 If you are unsure: Open the terminal, type "python", and press return.
 If python is installed the terminal should display the current version installed.